rust-lang/rfcs/text/0000-repr-type-aliases.md

 But more realistically, here are some alternative designs that were rejected.

-## `type`
+## `type`, `discriminant`

-The second proposal for this RFC used `type = ...` instead of `discriminant = ...`.
+The previous proposals for this RFC used `type = ...` and `discriminant = ...` instead of `tag = ...`.
 Initially, this decision was chosen because `discriminant` was long to type, but it was ultimately decided that `discriminant` is more clear and that the extra typing is worth it.
+However, the lang team was swayed by the brevity of `tag` and, because this representation is explicitly a tagged discriminant, the shorter `tag` seems most fitting.

-Additionally, RFC [#3607] proposes using `discriminant` in its proposed syntax, so, this would be further in line with that as well.
+RFC [#3607] is considering `discriminant` but may be moving to `tag` also, so, it's worth considering the outcome of that RFC as well.

+Note that `tag` also works because alternative representations could be considered.
+For example, an enum of two other enums with disjoint values could have a representation that avoids tags altogether, while still having the same "discriminant type" of the two individual enums.

 ## `self::`